karakun/karakun.github.io/_posts/2018-11-08-react-training-announced.md

 ## Outline with the most important Topics
 * Why is React a library and not a framework?
-- Welche Konzepte stecken hinter React?
+* What are the concepts behind React?
 * What are these "props"?
 * What are these "state"?
 - JavaScript ES6 Grundlagen